 Or, if you’re like me, grab a fork in one hand and a glass of wine in the other and enjoy it straight from the pan – I won’t judge, I promise.

 French onion soup meets pasta in this rich and savory dish.
 The onions are slow-cooked over low heat until they brown and their natural sweetness emerges.
-A little white wine, vegetable stock, and butter is added to create a simple sauce that coats the pasta.
-Serve it up with some toasted bread and salad on the side - it's delicious!
+A little white wine, vegetable stock, and butter are added to create a simple sauce that coats the pasta.
+Serve it up with some toasted bread and salad on the side – it’s delicious!